laphrog/Cloaksocks/README.md

 This project is based on the great work of [Andy Wang(cbeuw)](https://github.com/cbeuw/Cloak) and [huashaoli](https://github.com/huashaoli/cloak-shadowsocks-docker).

-`Cloaksocks` and `cloak-shadowsocks-docker` are almost two different projects.
+`Cloaksocks` and `cloak-shadowsocks-docker` are two different projects.
 Make sure to use the right documents when working with them.